Extract of the inner leaf ‘gel’ in glycerin

 Aloe’s other active ingredients include sulphur, lupeol, salicylic acid, cinnamic acid, urea nitrogen and phenol, all of which are anti-microbial and form a ‘team’ against pathogenic bacteria, fungi and viruses that may cause infection on the skin.

 The gel is also rich in vitamins, including A, C, E, folic acid, choline, B1, B2, B3 (niacin), B6 and, rarely found in plants, B12.
 The plethora of minerals includes: calcium, magnesium, zinc, chromium, selenium, sodium, iron, potassium, copper, manganese.

 Further, aloe gel contains 18-20 amino acids (the building blocks of protein) out of the 22 that are necessary to the human body, as well as a range of fatty acids that includes capesterol, linoleic, linolenic, mysteric, oleic, palmitic and stearic.

 - Anti-microbial.
 Germicidal.
 Antibacterial.

 Skin.
-May be beneficial in treating eczema, psoriasis, dandruff, sores and genital herpes.
-Moisturizing without being greasy; suitable for oily complexions
+May be beneficial in treating eczema, psoriasis, dandruff and sores, Moisturizing without being greasy; suitable for oily complexions

 Aftershave treatment (soothing, healing for small cuts)